beingzhutao/BeingZ/ExplainThemeForAcademia.md

 #### CV

 The `_layouts/cv.html` layout can be used to showcase a curriculum vitae.
-The sections of the cv are defined in the `_data/cv` directory, where each section has its own `<section>.yml` file.
+The sections of the cv are defined in the `_data/cv` directory, where each section has its own `<section>.yml` file，and any PDF files that are served can be placed in the `cv` directory.

 #### Contact